kokoa454/html_school/README.md

-HTML and CSS (also JavaScript in the future) in school
+HTML, CSS and JavaScript in school